 - Individuals feeling isolated, alone, fearful, anxious, unwell and needing perhaps provisions, support, care or someone to talk to…

 - Parents wondering how enough they will cope with the children being at home for week – how they will educate and entertain?
-There are only so many board games and Twister that you can play!
+There are only so many board games and Twister like games that you can play!

 - People whose whole livelihoods are at stake.
 Waiters, taxi drivers, bar staff, sub contractors, marketing, estate agents, retail, events, sports, airline staff, hoteliers…. the list just goes on.
 Our hearts go out to you.